Health & Wellness

 Fever, congestion and a runny nose are just a few signs that your cat has a cold — or, as your vet might call it, a respiratory infection.

-“Cats can catch respiratory infections from direct contact with another infected cat or contaminated pet items,” Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, tells The Dig.
+“Cats can catch respiratory infections from direct contact with another infected cat or contaminated pet items,” Dr. Aliya McCullough, Fetch’s on-staff veterinarian, tells The Dig.

 No cat breed is more susceptible to catching a cold than another — but, young cats and kittens are more vulnerable than adult cats due to their immature immune systems, Dr. McCullough adds.